 Indeed, in D. H. Lawrence’s Lady Chatterley’s Lover, the depiction of her husband as a First World War veteran who’s sort of castrated in a way and she goes for a more virile man in the gamekeeper, Mellors, and the fact that he likes this tubular modernist art that Lawrence feels is disgusting and maggoty and technologically based and without purpose is, amongst other things, a satire on elements of the culture that Lewis represented.

-So, Lewis and Lawrence quarreled bitterly, because Lewis was a quarreler who quarreled with everybody.
-One of his first cultural manifestos and explosions that launched the Vorticist movement with Pound and others—Saunders, Dismorr, Roberts, Nevinson, who later went with the Futurist current more closely aligned with Marinetti, and all sorts of other people—was one of the most famous and infamous magazines in Britain in the 20th century.
-It was called Blast!
-Blast!
-(There were issues 1, 2 and 3.) because it came out of the Great War and out of the energy of the Great War.
-Certain people were blasted others were blessed and this sort of thing and this dialectic of approval and disapproval.
+Lewis and Lawrence quarreled bitterly, because Lewis was a quarreler who quarreled with everybody.
+One of his first cultural manifestos and explosions that launched the Vorticist movement—with Pound and others, with Saunders, with Dismorr, with Roberts, and all sorts of other people, Nevinson, who later went with the Futurist current more closely aligned with Marinetti—was one of the most famous and infamous magazines in Britain in the twentieth century.
+It was called Blast—Blast! (there were issues 1, 2, and 3)—because it came out of the Great War and came out of the energy of the Great War.
+Certain people were blasted, others were blessed, and this sort of thing, this dialectic of approval and disapproval.

 Basically, Lewis was arguing for an authoritarian society based on Hellenistic norms seen through the mist of contemporary technology.
-By Hellenistic norms, I mean that although there will be discourses such as continuing Christianity and so on, that a degree of skepticism based on the possibility of truth is cardinal—in other words, it’s freedom of thinking and genuine expression not of the sort we get in the mass media now—is cardinal to Western identity and to Western thinking.
+By Hellenistic norms, I mean that—although there will be discourses such as continuing Christianity and so on—a degree of skepticism based on the possibility of truth is cardinal—in other words, freedom of thinking and genuine expression, not of the sort we get in the mass media now—are cardinal to Western identity and to Western thinking.

 Towards the end of his life, residually his modest Catholicism loomed rather large.
-For most of his life, of course, he’d been a nominal atheist because of his Nietzschean [41:52 unintelligible], but as death approached and because reception by a Catholic priest in Canada—where he was in exile during the Second World War, partly as a protest against the war, partly as a result of looming financial chaos and a desire to get out of Britain, because in a way he’d warned against the looming war for 30 to 40 years, and now that it happened he didn’t really want a part of it.
+For most of his life, of course, he’d been a nominal atheist because of his Nietzschean pedigree, but as death approached and because reception by a Catholic priest in Canada—where he was in exile during the Second World War, partly as a protest against the war, partly as a result of the looming financial chaos and a desire to get out of Britain, because in a way he’d warned against the looming war for thirty to forty years, and now it had happened, he didn’t really want a part of it.

 He wrote a novel called The Vulgar Streak, which is about forgery in the arts.
 The idea of forgery always fascinated Lewis and the idea of fakes and how people can buy into it as discourse and aesthetic value.
 There’s also a book which he wrote which is in the modern Penguin Classics called The Revenge for Love and which is an anti-Communist satire.
 It was one of the more humanistic books that Lewis wrote.
 There wasn’t just anti-humanism in theory, there was a more developed, psychological side to his oeuvre as well.